 The infrastructure owner, as his title implies, owns the infrastructure and puts it contractually at the disposition of the exploitation partner, over a set period of time.
 His objective is to gain revenue from this infrastructure.
 The infrastructure owner is often a silent partner, with little to no hand in the actual running of the hotel, with the possible exception of fixed infrastructure maintenance.

-The exploitation partner, on the other hand, is the active partner in the daily functioning of the hotel.
-In effect, he manages the hotel.
-If the exploitation partner represents a brand, this brand often comes with a group of customers that choose to preferentially stay in this brand of hotels when on a trip.
+The exploitation partner is the active partner in the daily functioning of the hotel.
+In effect, he manages the day-to-day operations of the hotel.
+When the exploitation partner represents a brand, this brand often comes with a group of customers that choose to preferentially stay in this brand of hotels when on a trip.
 There are many reasons for this, such as familiarity, convenience, standing, points gained … but the brand, if it is a good brand, is usually capable of passively or actively driving traffic to the property.

 The underlying revenue split model